 - Scoring services using Deaf and Hard of Hearing Norms

 DEAF PERCENTILE RANKING (NORMS)

-When a new edition of the SAT is created, the Gallaudet Research Institute choose a representative sample of deaf and hard of hearing students, using our Annual Survey [See Demographics] data, and give them the new edition of the test.
-Results from their test responses are then used to create age-based Deaf and Hard of Hearing norming tables that will then be used for the duration of that edition of the test.
+When a new edition of the SAT is created, RSIA will choose a representative sample of deaf and hard of hearing students, using our Annual Survey [See Demographics] data, and give them the new edition of the test.
+Results from their test responses will then be used to create age-based Deaf and Hard of Hearing norming tables for the duration of that edition of the test.

 The scoring services at Pearson sends us raw scores to generate score reports using D/HH norms upon schools' request.
 See Stanford 10 — Scoring Services for more information.

 [Information obtained from Pearson Assessments, the publisher of SAT-10 testing materials]